JTJutajoh/RimWorld.CommentsAndNoSigns/README.md

 <h2>Compatibility</h2>

 * I anticipate no compatibility issues with other mods at all. <i>Please let me know</i> if you encounter any and I will look into it.
 * <i>Sign Functionality for Modded Buildings:</i> Currently no modded buildings have sign functionality added, but it's a simple patch to add my `Dark.Signs.Comp_Sign` component to any Thing.
 Also simple for other mods to patch my component themselves.
-Please feel free to suggest mods that would benefit from it.
+Please feel free to suggest mods that would benefit from it and I may add conditional patches for them.

 <h2>Comments</h2>
 The core vision of this mod was always the <b>Comment</b> sign, which is a special type of sign that places instantly and at no cost, plus it can be placed anywhere you want, including over buildings or undiscovered parts of the map (Such as the interior of a mountain).